 The Sutter-Yuba Mosquito and Vector Control District faces some challenges due to the large number of mosquito producing acres in Sutter and Yuba counties.
 As a result, mosquitoes looking for resting sites may end up at your home.
 This is especially true in the rural areas.
-So the district provides a free service to reduce mosquito numbers for residents in the district who have a mosquito problem around the home.
-Residents may contact our office to schedule a service request.
-Information about your residence and your problem will be taken and forwarded to the operations staff.
+So the District provides a free service to reduce mosquito numbers for residents in the District who have a mosquito problem around the home.
+Residents may contact our office to request service.
+To be able to provide District residents with service through the season with the resources we have, eligibility changes over the course of the season.
+Once the District begins the Town Fogging program, residents that live in an area receiving weekly fogging, will be inelegible until the Town Fogging program comes to an end.
+For elegible residents, information about your residence and your problem will be taken and forwarded to the operations staff.
 Normally a technician will be dispatched and come out to your home to make an assessment.
 A decision will be made regarding what action(s) should be taken based on his/her findings.
-Often the technician can find a water source on or near your property producing mosquitoes and can eliminate it.
+Often a technician can find a water source on or near your property producing mosquitoes and can eliminate it.

 When day resting mosquitoes can be found during daytime hours and no larval source seems obvious, a chemical treatment is generally warranted.
 In the summertime the treatment will typically be a residual application.
 A residual application involves closing up the house, removing any children's toys and pet's food and water dishes so some surfaces of the house, shrubbery, and sometimes the lawn can be treated.
 After the spray dries it leaves a small amount of the material for the mosquito to absorb.
 The mosquito picks up the toxin as it lights on any treated surface.
 Keep in mind that this material will be washed away by rain water or irrigating in treated areas.
 Our technicians are familiar with the typical places mosquitoes prefer to rest during summer-time days and will spray these areas.
 They will be careful to follow all of the label directions for safe and proper use of the product.